 II.
-Analysis
+Overview

-The subject application is for a Special Use Permit to allow a Solar Energy Facility ("SEF") on one parcel which constitutes approximately 245 acres; 200 acres are proposed to be disturbed for construction of the proposed Site B. Site B is estimated by the applicant to generate 30 MW (megawatts) of electricity through the use of photovoltaic panels.
-This site is the smallest of three sites which comprise the proposed "Spotsylvania Solar Energy Center" which the applicant estimates will generate a total of 500 MW.
-A monopole type electrical transmission line will connect Site B to Site C as depicted on the GDP.
+The subject application is for a Special Use Permit to allow a Solar Energy Facility ("SEF") on 27 parcels which constitute approximately 5,200 acres; 2,800 acres are proposed to be disturbed for construction of the proposed Site A. Site A is estimated by the applicant to generate 400 MW (megawatts) of electricity through the use of photovoltaic panels.
+This site is the largest of three sites which comprise the proposed "Spotsylvania Solar Energy Center" which the applicant estimates will generate a total of 500 MW.

-In the present application, and companion cases, SUP18-0001 and SUP18-0003, the applicant proposes to generate electricity for sale to corporate clients, rather than generating electricity for general public use, which staff opines as not pertinent in the review of this case.
+In the present application, and companion cases, SUP18-0002 and SUP18-0003, the applicant proposes to generate electricity for sale to corporate clients, rather than generating electricity for general public use, which staff opines as not pertinent in the review of this case.
 There is no significant difference in design or impacts resulting from this difference (utility scale generation for sale to residential consumers vs. sale to corporate consumer).

 SEF's consist of a small variety of components.
 Solar panels are composed of multiple photovoltaic cells combined together in a flat sheet.
 These panels (also referred to as modules) are mounted onto a racking system in a row.
 The racking systems consist of pile driven columns driven about 8 feet into the ground and protruding above ground approximately 4-6 feet.
 The piles have cross beams spanning the distance between them, which is approximately 15 feet.
 The solar panels are then mounted onto the cross beams.
 The cross beams have a small motor which allows the angle of the mounted panels to be adjusted, or tilted, as the sun moves from east to west to maximize the panels exposure to sunlight.
 Rows of mounted panels are clustered into blocks, referred to as a sub-array within the GDP.
 These subarrays are clustered in groups of approximately six, and together provide power to an inverter.
 An inverter is typically approximately 9 feet in length, 5.5 feet in width, 7.5 feet in height.
 The inverter collects power from sunlight through the grouped panels and inverts the power from Direct Current ("DC") to Alternating Current ("AC").
-The inverters then feed the AC power to a switching station which increases the voltage, measures the electricity being transferred, and transfers that electricity to the neighboring Dominion substation.
+The inverters then feed the AC power to a switching station which increases the voltage, measures the kilovolts being transferred, and transfers that electricity to the neighboring Dominion substation.
 Once into the neighboring substation the power is sold through Power Purchase Agreements to buyers which may be located elsewhere on the grid.
 The prices for which the energy is sold is private.